Made to Order – Fully Customizable

 How To Order a Scroll

 You will receive the very best from us and can expect to retain this scroll in your family for hundreds of years to be handed down as an heirloom of your legacy.Ordering a Hakejiku is a very simple and even fun process.
 After placing your order with us, it usually takes about 4 to 6 weeks for us to create and deliver your finished wall scroll.
-Pricing varies by size, but starts at just $55.00 for a simple Hanshi scroll.
+Pricing varies by size and style.
 Please give some thought about the following while conceptualizing your scroll:

 1. The word(s), saying, imagery and/or style of the artwork you desire;